 - 1 cup almond flour

 - 1 teaspoon salt

-Trim fat off pork chops using kitchen shears; set aside.
-Heat 2 tablespoons olive oil in skillet over medium to medium high heat.
+- Trim fat off pork chops using kitchen shears; set aside.
+Heat 2 tablespoons olive oil in skillet over medium high heat.

-Working with two or three pork chops at a time, dip the pork chops into the egg mixture to coat, then into the flour mixture.
+- Working with two or three pork chops at a time, dip the pork chops into the egg mixture to coat, then into the almond mixture.
 Turn a couple of times to thoroughly coat each side.

 - Place coated pork chops directly into the skillet and cook for 3 to 4 minutes on each side until reaches internal temperature of 145°F.

 - Nutrition information is an estimate only, based on 2 thin pork chops per serving.